 Testosterone is a naturally occurring hormone.
 It’s responsible for male physical features and also affects a man’s sex drive and mood.
 When there’s an imbalance of the body’s hormones in men, including testosterone, gynecomastia can develop.

 Both low testosterone and gynecomastia are often treatable.
 It’s important to first understand the underlying causes for each condition.

 Testosterone levels normally decrease as men age.
 This is called hypogonadism, or “low T.” According to the Urology Care Foundation, 1 in 4 men over the age of 45 have low T. Having low testosterone levels can lead to several complications:

 - low sperm count

 - enlarged male breasts, called gynecomastia

 As testosterone levels drop in older men, gynecomastia may develop and persist unless it’s treated.
 Gynecomastia affects about 1 in 4 men between the ages of 50 and 80, according to the Mayo Clinic.
 The condition usually isn’t harmful or serious.
-It can be embarrassing for men at any age.
 In some cases, it can result in sore breast tissue.